YantraQA/java-assignments/README.md

-# Java Assignments
+# Java Assignments and Code Challenges

-This repository contains assignments over different topics on core java.
-For training purposes.
+* This repository contains assignments and code challenges over different topics on core java.
+* Solutions will also be provided in the same repository.

 ---

-### Assignment - 1
+### Assignment-Code-Challenge - 1
- [Topics covred - Class, Objects, Inheritance, Polymorphism(Overriding)]
+ > [Topics covred - Class, Objects, Inheritance, Polymorphism(Overriding)]

 * STEP - I
 Create an project with name "EduationCulture"